It would be easy to make a lot of puns about naked hiking.

 You know .... along the lines of Mother Nature and going natural and all that.

-But I'm going to take the high road and simply share information about naked hiking.
+But I'm going to take the high road and simply share information about naked hiking, also referred to as nude hiking.

 After all, it's just one of many types of hiking.